rchoi77/RAG-research-tool-prototype/README.md

 ### Questions left unanswered:
 - Shared or personal pdf databases?
 - How do you clean up the database?
 Never?
 Automatically, or manually?
+- What to choose for db entry id lengths, vector embedding dimensions, etc.
+- What's a good maxOutputTokens?
+Do we need to be worried about limiting token usage?